 Currently, you can have up to 10,000 AdWords campaigns per account.
-A campaign is a set of ad groups which contain ads, keywords, and bids that share a budget, location targeting and other important settings.
+A campaign is a set of ad groups that contain ads, keywords, and bids that share a budget, location targeting, and other important settings.
 You can have 20,000 ad groups per campaign.

 Creating your first AdWords campaign

 Before we begin, you should understand that your first campaign does not have to be perfect.
 Work through the following steps and don’t overcomplicate your set up – the steps you’ll take after this are the nuts and bolts of your overall campaign, you can always go back and change these settings later.

 - Write down a basic profile of your target audience.
 Consider their preferences, habits, traits, location, words/phrases they may use to search, the types of devices they use to browse the Internet.

 - Click Create your first campaign (choose from the Search & Display Networks, Search Network only, or Display Network only – see image below).
 For now select “search network only”, we’ll get to “display network” in more detail later.